 The Series B banknotes were also known as the 'Irish Punt series', more commonly abroad than in Ireland, likely a reflection of their being printed entirely in Irish on the face of each denomination.
 The Swift 'Ten Punt' was a common denomination which was distributed in large quantities from ATM machines during the 1990s.
 Examples of the note are easy to obtain in AU grade.

-True UNC grade Swift 10 Pound notes, with four sharp corners (Grade 67 with quality mark, or higher) are less common, their availability depends on collectors retaining them during their era of issue.
+True UNC grade Swift Irish 10 Pound notes, with four sharp corners (Grade 67 with quality mark, or higher) are less common, their availability depends on collectors retaining them during their era of issue.
 Ten pounds was a significant amount of money to hold onto.

-Series B 10 pound notes are printed offset in three colours on the face and two colours on the reverse, with three intaglio printings on each side on watermarked paper manufactured in Switzerland.
+Series B Irish 10 pound notes are printed offset in three colours on the face and two colours on the reverse, with three intaglio printings on each side on watermarked paper manufactured in Switzerland.

 The face and reverse printings are primarily purple in colour, with some blue underprint.